 Endurance: Best Provider

 Endurance offers the highest-quality plans in the industry, as well as the most robust benefits package.
-Drivers who choose Endurance warranties not only get standard benefits like roadside assistance and trip interruption coverage, but they also get a free year of special perks like tire replacements, identity theft protection and personal concierge services through the Endurance Elite Membership program.
+Drivers who choose Endurance warranties not only get standard benefits like roadside assistance and trip interruption coverage, but they also get a free year of special perks like tire replacements, identity theft protection and a collision discount through the Endurance Elite Benefits program.

 To get an idea of how much an Endurance warranty costs, we reached out to the provider for a quote for a 2018 Honda Civic with 30,000 miles on it.
 We were offered the following terms for a Supreme plan, which is the provider’s exclusionary, bumper-to-bumper warranty.